 Passengers drink an average of one million pints of beer, eat 300,000 breakfasts and more than 3 million hot drinks every year

 More than 1.5 million bottles of water and 40,000 bottles of champagne, 1.8 million books and over a million packs of cigarettes are bought by passengers every year in the Airport’s shops

 Has three bat barns to house thousands of Pipistrelle, Brown Long-eared and Brandt’s bats.
 It has also built badger sets, a mammal tunnel under the second runway and has 92 ponds full of newts, toads, frogs and insects

-Has an Aviation Viewing Park for visitors and aviation enthusiasts, which is visited by over a quarter of a million people every year.
+Has a Runway Visitor Park for visitors and aviation enthusiasts, which is visited by over a quarter of a million people every year.
 It is home to the retired Concorde G-BOAC, as well as a Monarch Airlines DC-10, BEA Hawker Siddeley Trident 3B and an Avro RJX - the last civil airliner to be built in the UK.